Please see "Ibasen Ukiyo-e Museum" from the right side of Ibasen.

 Kutsudai

-These are the house servants of government offices and aristocratic families.
+These were the house servants of government offices and aristocratic households.

-A hiwogi (hinoki fan) is a wooden fan used at court.
-It is also written as a hinoki fan.
+A hinoki fan is a wooden fan used at court.
+It is also spelled hinoki-fan.

-The paper fan (kahori) was derived from this and came to be used for everyday use as an abbreviation of the hinoki fan.
+The paper-made folding fan (蝙蝠/かかほり) was derived from this and came to be used for everyday use as an abbreviation of hinoki-fan.